OAOSIDL/oaosidl-site/README.md

-##abercompsci.co.uk
+##oaosidl-site

-OAOSIDL website for Aber Comp Sci.
+Jekyll website repository for the OAOSIDL.

 ##Requirements
 ###Jekyll